-A green arrow on the instrument panel will flash in the direction of the turn or lane change.
+An arrow on the instrument panel will flash in the direction of the turn or lane change.

-To signal a lane change, just raise or lower the lever until the green arrow starts to flash.
+To signal a lane change, just raise or lower the lever until the arrow starts to flash.
 Hold it there until you complete your lane change.
 The lever will return by itself when you release it.

 As you signal a turn or a lane change, if the arrows don't flash but just stay on, a signal bulb may be burned out and other drivers won't see your turn signal.
 If a bulb is burned out, replace it to help avoid an accident.
-If the green arrows don't go on at all when you signal a turn, check the fuse (see "Fuses and Circuit Breakers" in the Index) and for burned-out bulbs.
+If the arrows don't go on at all when you signal a turn, check for burned-out bulbs and check the fuse (see "Fuses and Circuit Breakers" in the Index).